Chalarangelo/30-seconds-of-code/snippets/clampNumber.md

 If `lower` is greater than `upper`, swap them.
 If `num` falls within the range, return `num`.
-Otherwise return the nearest number in the range.
+Otherwise, return the nearest number in the range.

 ```js
 const clampNumber = (num, lower, upper) => {